JohnBetaCode/JohnBetaCode/Management_Notes.md

 * How do I avoid brain drain?
 * How do I present the project planning to the business?

-New skills are required to deal with these questions, but also processes that facilitate standardization and decision-making.
+New skills are required to deal with these questions but also processes that facilitate standardization and decision-making.
 There are recipes for every situation, but first, you have to learn to cook.

 The biggest challenges are always the most rewarding, and of course, becoming a technology leader is no exception.
 The personal and professional growth that involves solving all the situations described above multiplies your value, but above all, it multiplies your impact.